 The scheme has in excess of 6,000 participating employers and consequently, the Council is not able to identify its share of the underlying financial position and performance of the scheme with sufficient reliability for accounting purposes.
 For the purpose of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.
-As a proportion of the total contributions into the Teacher's Pension Scheme during the year ending March 2015, the Council's own contributions equate to approximately 14.1%.
+As a proportion of the total contributions into the Teacher's Pension Scheme up to end of August 2015, the Council's own contributions equated to approximately 14.1% and the period, September 2015 to March 2016 16.4%.

-In 2014/15 the Council paid £11.7m (£11.9m in 2013/14) to Capita Teachers' Pensions in respect of teachers retirement benefits.
+In 2015/16 the Council paid £12.4m (£11.7m in 2014/15) to Capita Teachers' Pensions in respect of teachers retirement benefits.
 In addition the Council pays the pension payments for teachers relating to added years together with related increases.
-In 2014/15 these amounted to £4.1m (£4.1m in 2013/14).
+In 2015/16 these amounted to £4.1m (£4.1m in 2014/15).